ncyxie/Capture-DOT/README.md

 **--**

-I think this application is stable enough for beta version, so next release may be a Beta release. :)
+By the way, I think this application is stable enough for beta version, so next release may be a Beta release. :)

 ## Introduction